elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> You can use the Constructor Pattern when you want to create multiple instances of the same object.
-The constructor pattern is typical in libraries and plugins.
+      <strong>Interview Response:</strong> The constructor pattern is useful when you need to create multiple instances of an object with similar properties and behavior, and when you want to encapsulate related data and behavior within a single object.
     </div>
   </div>
 </details>

 ---

-### What are some of the constructor pattern and methods issues?
+### What are some of the issues related to constructor pattern and instance checking?

 <details className='answer'>
   <summary>